srees1988/srees1988.github.io/_posts/2025-02-10-ci-cd-pipelines.md

 For data scientists, analysts, or BI professionals, understanding how to build and manage these pipelines can be a game-changer.
 It's not just about theory - these skills help you create scalable ML systems that really make an impact.

 I hope this gives you a simple and practical look at how CI/CD pipelines work, especially in marketing and analytics.
 In future posts, I'll dive deeper and show you how to build a complete, end-to-end pipeline using open-source datasets.
 These lessons have been invaluable in my career, and I hope they'll help you too!

+### About the Author

+*Sree is a Marketing Data Scientist and seasoned writer with over a decade of experience in data science and analytics, focusing on marketing and consumer analytics.
+Based in Australia, Sree is passionate about simplifying complex topics for a broad audience.
+His articles have appeared in esteemed outlets such as Towards Data Science, Generative AI, The Startup, and AI Advanced Journals.
+Sree continues to provide insightful content for data-driven marketers.
+Learn more about his journey and work on his portfolio - his digital home.*